AltaHighRobotics/altahighrobotics.github.io/src/index.md

 title: Home
 layout: home
 nav_order: 1
-description: "A webpage dedicated to notes and guides for Alta High Robotics"
+description: "A webpage dedicated to guides and notes made by Pizza2d1"
 permalink: /
 ---
 # Welcome!